pucelle/vscode-css-navigation/README.md

 ## Stress Test

-I loaded 100 MB (0.9M declarations, 2.8 M lines) CSS files for stress test, it took 8s to parse them, and used about 850 MB memory.
+I loaded 100 MB (0.9 M declarations, 2.8 M lines) CSS files for stress test, it took 8s to parse them, and used about 850 MB memory.
 After 1 minute, the memory usage fell back to 550 MB.
 Searching definitions cost about 50ms, Searching workspace symbols cost about 500ms, Searching completions cost about 230ms.

 My environment is Win10, MacBook Pro 2014 version (I love MacBook so much, until they removed the function keys😢), with power on.